SS Ryndam (1950)

-The SS Ryndam was an ocean liner built for the Nederlandsch-Amerikaansche Stoomvaart-Maatschappij, more widely know in English as the Holland America Line in 1951.
+SS Ryndam was an ocean liner built for Holland America Line in 1951.
 She was built by N.V.
 Dok en Werfmaatschappij Wilton-Fijenoord, Schiedam.
 She was christened by Mrs. C. Tjarda van Stakenborgh Stachouwer-Marburg (wife of the prewar Governor-General of the Dutch East Indies).
 The original intent of her design was to be designated as the freighter Dinteldyk (which was also designed to carry a small complement of passengers).
 A decision was made to have her redesigned as a liner in 1950, but she still retained the stout hull lines and sturdy machinery of a freighter.
 The ship played a major role in post-war immigration from Europe making frequent voyages to New York City and the Pier 21 immigration facility in Halifax, Nova Scotia, Canada.
 In March 1962 Edward & Alex Van Halen, and their parents Jan & Eugenia Van Halen, immigrated to the US aboard the SS Ryndam.